 AI tools are transforming the way businesses operate by streamlining workflows, improving customer interactions, and making data-driven decisions more accessible.
 For small businesses, AI provides an opportunity to level the playing field against larger competitors by reducing manual tasks and increasing overall productivity.

 However, a recent Cognizant study highlights a key challenge—businesses often lag due to gaps in infrastructure, skills, and organizational readiness.
+McKinsey’s State of AI report confirms that while 78 percent of organizations now use AI in at least one business function, only about one-third have scaled it across the enterprise.
 The good news?
 With the right preparation, small businesses can bridge these gaps and successfully integrate AI into their operations.

 The Benefits of AI Adoption